divyanshmrawal/VoiceToVoiceTranslator/README.md

 * This README was generated with help from ChatGPT.
 Use it as a starting point — tweak commands and dependencies to match your actual project files.

 ---

-*If you'd like, I can:*

-* generate a `requirements.txt` from the packages in your project,
-* create a short demo GIF example command,
-* or add a proper `LICENSE` file (MIT/Apache/etc.).